witnet/witnet-wrapped-wit/README.md

 Shows the history of past unwrapping transactions.
 It also allows you to unwrap $WIT tokens that you hold on any of the EVM gateway signing addresses, as long as there's enough under-custody reserve supply on the ERC-20 contract.

 **Flags**:
-- `--check`: Show the time difference since the moment when the unwrap transaction took place on Ethereum, and the unwrapped amount got ultimately transferred to the recipient on Witnet.
+- `--trace-back`: Check the time difference since the moment when the unwrap transaction took place on Ethereum, and the unwrapped amount got ultimately transferred to the recipient on Witnet.

 **Options**:
 - `--from`: Filter unwrappings from the specified EVM address (required when ordering a new unwrap).